-It’s Mother’s Day in most countries of the world on May 9th.
-Unfortunately, many mothers may not be able to see their adult children due to the restrictions in place.
+It’s Mother’s Day in most countries of the world on May 8th.
+Unfortunately, many mothers may not be able to see their adult children for one reason or another.
 One can imagine all the door-to-door deliveries of flowers, chocolates and gifts that will have to make up for being able to visit in person.

 Of course Mother’s Day is always difficult for those who have a mum that has passed on.
 Or for women who cannot have children or mums that have had miscarriages or had to bury their children.
 So our hearts go out to them, with the same comfort we have received, let us comfort others.